dwyl/phoenix-liveview-todo-list-tutorial/README.md

   end
 ```

-We assign the `editing` value to the socket with the item's id defined by
+We assign the `editing` value
+to the socket with the `item.id`
+defined by
 `phx-value-id`.

 Finally we can handle the `phx-submit="update-item"` event: